gauravk268/ReactJS-Todo_App/README.md

 ## Look how easy it is to use:
 ------------------------------

-    - Just open (gauravk268dev-todo-app.netlify.app) in a browser on mobile or laptop
+    - Just open the app link, in a browser on mobile or laptop
     - start typing the tasks and click the add button to add that task in the list
     - Once you have completed that task mark the checkbox on the left of the task
     - If you want to remove a task from the list, just tap the remove icon